con-tools/wordpress-plugin/README.md

 Verify that the current user is logged in.
 Place at the top of pages that require a user to be logged in to the ConTroll convention management system - for example, the user's personal convention agenda page.

+### `[controll-user]`

+Display details about the current user that is logged in to the ConTroll convention management system.
+If no user is currently logged in, this shortcode behaves like `[controll-verify-auth]`, but if a logged in user is logged in, this shortcode will intead render the user's full name.

 ## ConTroll Expression Language

 In order to easily render ConTroll data into wordpress pages, ConTroll short codes that offer text rendering (e.g.